zilongzheng/zilongzheng.github.io/_publications/2024/recon.md

 ---
-layout: pub
+layout: publication
 type: inproceedings
 title: >
     Boosting LLM Agents with Recursive Contemplation for Effective Deception Handling
-author: Wang, Shenzhi and Liu, Chang and Zheng, Zilong and Qi, Siyuan and Chen, Shuo and Yang, Qisen and Zhao, Andrew and Wang, Shaofei and Song, Shiji and Huang, Gao
+author: Wang, Shenzhi and Liu, Chang and Zheng#, Zilong and Qi, Siyuan and Chen, Shuo and Yang, Qisen and Zhao, Andrew and Wang, Shaofei and Song, Shiji and Huang#, Gao
 year: 2024
-correspondence: Zheng, Zilong and Huang, Gao
 # booktitle: >
 #     Findings of the Annual Meeting of the Association for Computational Linguistics: ACL-Findings
 booktitle: ACL Findings